gkorpal/gkorpal.github.io/_pages/about.md

 **email:** gkorpal at math dot arizona dot edu

 *I often have directed reading project ideas in number theory, suitable for motivated undergraduates (inspired by [Polymath Jr.](https://geometrynyc.wixsite.com/polymathreu)).
-Please email me if you wish to learn more about potential projects.*
+Please email me if you wish to learn more about the potential (online/in-person) projects.*

 **Research interests:** Number theory, with emphasis on [isogeny-based cryptography](https://gkorpal.github.io/quantum/isogeny).